 Whenever possible, and if the electronic health record permits, patients are encouraged to “check-in” online before their scheduled appointment, including review of their medical history and medications, as well as online payment of their copays and deductibles.

-This will decreases the number of patients at the check-in/out desks.
+This will decrease the number of patients at the check-in/out desks.

 Although the use of the stairs is encouraged, some patients, staff and providers cannot climb the stairs.